KenticoDevTrev/MVCCaching/README.md

 ```

+## Caching for Preview Mode and Cache Enabled
+As you cache your data, you must decide if you want the data to cache during Preview mode or not.

+As a general rule of thumb, if it's something a user is going to be editing and needs to see the changes, then you wouldn't want to cache it.

+However, if it's an expensive operation and isn't something heavily edited, it may increase the Editor's experience on other pages if widely used views and data calls remain cached even in preview mode.

+When you want caching disable for Preview Mode, you must do the following:

+**Data Caching**
+When using the `IProgressiveCache` or `CacheHelper`, set the `cs` (CacheSettings) `Cached` value to the `ICacheRepositoryContext.CacheEnabled()` value (false for preview).

+This will disable the cache all together.

+When using `IPageRetriever`, caching is disabled for Preview mode by default always.

+**Output Caching**
+When using the `<cache>` tags, you should either use the `scoped` attribute, or set `enabled=@CacheRepositoryContext.CacheEnabled()` within it.

+Note that, for some reason, if you do NOT set the `enabled` parameter, it seems to default to `false` when in development mode, and true when in production/release, resulting in possible testing issues.
+Using the `scoped` attribute will set this value always.
+If you always want it to `true`, you should explicitly set it to true.

 ## Extending ICacheDependencyBuilder
 You can easily create your own extension methods to suit your purposes for your site.
 You can reference the [ICacheDependencyBuilderExtensions.cs](#) File in this repository to get an idea of how to add your own.